Affiliate links on Android Authority may earn us a commission. Learn more.

 3. All done!
 Those are the only two codes that Verizon uses for unlocks.
-If either one did not work, simply call Verizon support service at *611 for manual help.
+Call Verizon support service at *611 for manual help if either one did not work.

 It really is that easy to unlock a Verizon phone.
 If you’re considering making the switch, you might find a few of our other guides helpful.
-We’ve created lists of the best plans on all of the major networks, so check ’em out right below.
+We’ve created lists of the best plans on all major networks, so check them out right below.

 Yes, because the phone unlocks automatically after 60 days, you will not have to contact customer service.

 If you have a locked 3G World Device, you’ll need either 000000 or 123456 as your unlock code.

 The best way is to call customer service at 1-800-922-0204.